TimoWestland/schiphol-frontend-assignment/README.md

 - I added some basic routing to the app as the cards looked very clickable and the flights.json items contained a URL property.
 - Also added a way to display delayed flights to show some more React stuff.
+- The app is fully responsive, so feel free to check it on smaller screens.

 ## If this was a real project